Face Cord Of Kiln Dried Firewood

 The terminology problem - how much wood

 Massachusetts has no legal definition for purchasing a smaller quantity of firewood other than a full cord.
 So, we want to be very clear in what we mean when referring to the term a face cord of firewood.
 It is one row of firewood that is a third of a cord.
-Our service is based on the knowledge that people want to buy quantities of firewood for less than a full cord.
+Our service is based on the knowledge that people do want to buy quantities of firewood less than a full cord of firewood.
 Much of our wood is sold to people who want convenience and good wood that burns well, not whole house heating.
-The amount ordered is based on how often they burn wood, how much storage space there is for the wood, and how often they are home to relax by the fire.
+So, the amount ordered is based on how often they burn wood, how much storage space there is for the wood, and how often they are home to relax by the fire.
 In the Boston area, not many people have a woodshed anymore.
 Most people want bug-free firewood stacked conveniently inside close to the fireplace.
-If we insisted that all they could buy was a full cord, it just would not make sense.
+We often deliver and stack wood on decks, in pantries, or in small storage areas that cannot handle larger volumes of wood.
+It would not make sense if we insisted that all they could buy was a full cord.
+There is an additional charge for stacking.

 Keep in mind that with some firewood suppliers, if the lengths of wood are shorter, then the other dimension has to change to get the same volume, or you are not comparing the same quantity of wood if choosing from two different suppliers.
 Woodcut, short for a small wood stove, would be a good example of the volume being very different.
 The common usage of the term face cord does NOT include a depth specification.
 We hold to a depth of 16 inches, so you get the full 42.66 cubic feet of firewood you expect to get.
-For people custom-ordering different log lengths, we have a firewood calculator to determine the stacked pile dimensions.
+For people custom-ordering different log lengths, we have a firewood calculator to figure out what the stacked pile dimensions should be.

 Buying firewood?
 Confirm the volume terms being used.